Estimated reading time: 7 minutes

-Another study being conducted from 2000 to 2002 in Japan also found high rates of Salmonella infections in reptiles.
-Although the testing group of crested geckos was only 3 in this study, all of them tested positive for Salmonella.
+Another study conducted from 2000 to 2002 in Japan also found high Salmonella infections in reptiles.
+Although the testing group of crested geckos was only 3 in this study, all tested positive for Salmonella.

 There was even an investigation from the CDC in the United States in 2015 when there was an outbreak of Salmonella (Muenchen) infections linked to pet crested geckos.

-While not all crested geckos carry the Salmonella bacteria there seems to be a high number of crested geckos in captivity that do.
-But it’s definitely not true that all crested geckos carry Salmonella.
-You shouldn’t be afraid of getting a crested gecko and you should not get rid of your crestie as their great pets.
-You just have to always be hygienic when caring for crested geckos.
+While not all crested geckos carry the Salmonella bacteria, many crested geckos in captivity do.
+But it’s not true that all crested geckos carry Salmonella.
+So you shouldn’t be afraid of getting a crested gecko and you should not get rid of your crestie as their great pets.
+However, you do have to be hygienic when caring for crested geckos.

 How do crested geckos get Salmonella?